sarwanpasha/PDB_File_Analysis/README.md

 This matlab wrapper in `PDB_file_parsing_matlab_wrapper.m` will then write the new files in the output folder mentioned in the matlab script

 ## Comparison Using CCFIT
 To compare two pdb files and their respective aptamers, use `CCFIT_Matlab_Wrapper.m` function.
 It takes the input file path, first protein file name, its aptamer file name, second protein file name, and its aptamer file name as input.
-For example:
+An example matlab script regarding how to run it is given in `ccfit_function_check.m` code.
+It works as follows:
 ```
-path = "./Data/"
+path = "Sample_Data/"
 ccfit_path = "CCFIT_Compileable/";
 first_protein_file = '1C0A_bprotein.pdb';
 first_rna_file = '1C0A_brna.pdb';